 Jeremy the kinkajou in Liverpool with a member of the Ng family

-The new Life on Board gallery in the Merseyside Maritime Museum features the story of one very distinct character – Jeremy, the well-travelled kinkajou from Chile, purchased in the 1960s by seafarer Robert Ng.
+The Life on Board gallery in the Maritime Museum features the story of one very distinct character – Jeremy, the well-travelled kinkajou from Chile, purchased in the 1960s by seafarer Robert Ng.
 Jeremy subsequently travelled the globe, providing companionship to Robert on the ships he worked on, before returning to the family home in Liverpool.

 What is a kinkajou?